Copied to Clipboard

 Where: Friendly Market, 2135 S. 7th Street, Philadelphia, PA

 Customers rave about the samosas at West Philly’s International Foods & Spices, run by Paul Singh.
-Aside from prepared dishes, the grocery is your go-to spot for rice and grains, curry powder, dried red peppers and so much more.
+Aside from prepared dishes, the grocery store is your go-to spot for rice and grains, curry powder, dried red peppers and so much more, as well as foods and ingredients from India, the Middle East, Bangladesh and Pakistan.

 Where: International Foods & Spices, 4203 Walnut Street, Philadelphia, PA

 Indulge those snack cravings at meishi meike, a gourmet snack shop in Chinatown.
-On the shelves: high-quality dry goods (like instant ramen), fresh jellyfish, and various beauty and skincare products
+On the carefully curated shelves: high-quality dry goods (like instant ramen), fresh jellyfish, and various beauty and skincare products.

 Where: meishi meike, 916 Cherry Street, Philadelphia, PA

 For imported snacks you won’t find anywhere else, look no further than S. Mart.
-The small space is packed to the brim with chips, cookies, mochi, specialty drinks, and noodles from China, Japan and Korea.
+The two-storefront space is packed to the brim with chips, cookies, mochi, specialty drinks and noodles from China, Japan and Korea.

 Where: S. Mart, 222-224 N. 10th Street, Philadelphia, PA

 Among the many international vendors you’ll find in the Italian Market is Tran’s Produce.
-Run by Be and Hoa Tran, the couple sell produce like oranges, tomatoes, cucumbers, pineapple and more.
+Run by Be and Hoa Tran, the couple sells oranges, tomatoes, cucumbers, pineapple and more.

-Where: Tran’s Produce, South 9th and League streets, Philadelphia, PA
+Where: Tran’s Produce, South 9th & League streets, Philadelphia, PA

 Looking to spice up your ’do?
 Artiva Hair Salon can help with stylists who nail vivid colors, highlights and cuts.
-Owner Ying Jing has been offering cuts in Philadelphia for over a decade, styling both men and women’s hair.
+Owner Ying Jing has been offering cuts in Philadelphia for more than a decade, styling both men and women’s hair.

 Where: Artiva Hair Salon, 217 N. 11th Street, Philadelphia, PA

-This nail salon on South Street was named a Best of Philly 2024 winner by Philadelphia magazine for its dip powder manicures and nail art.
+The South Street salon was named a Best of Philly 2024 winner by Philadelphia magazine for its dip powder manicures and nail art.
 Boutique Nail Cafe also offers full care for nails, toes, brows and lashes.

 Where: Boutique Nail Cafe, 600 South Street, Philadelphia, PA